Nithish-X/Nithish-X/README.md

 - 👋 Hi, I’m @Nithish Kannan
 - 👀 I’m Passionate about to become a Java Developer
-- 🌱 I’m currently learning  Java and BootStrap
+- 🌱 I’m currently learning  Java and SpringBoot
 - 💞️ I’m looking to collaborate with new Friends related to my intrested
 - 📫 Reach me with help of my mail "nithishkannan778@gmail.com"
 - 😄 Pronouns: Hakunamataa!!!